A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

 EEM Loan Requirements for New Construction Homes

-HUD bases cost savings for financing energy efficiency improvements in new builds by using the International Energy Conservation Code (IECC) standards.
+HUD bases cost savings on financing energy efficiency improvements in new builds by using the International Energy Conservation Code (IECC) standards.

 Builders must work with energy consultants to determine whether or not the cost of adding a new energy-efficient upgrade will be less than the cost savings estimated by the IECC.